 We had a good conversation.
-He shared how in his early years as a clinical psychologist, his first years were evaluating Workman’s Comp patients.
+He shared how in his early years as a clinical psychologist, he evaluated Workman’s Comp patients.
 Over 6000 of them.
 He said most never got beyond their accident, always living in the past.
 We talked about living forward.

 I shared with him my conversation with Bill in the first ER Friday–how I kept telling Bill how valuable he was–because of who he is, not what he does, and how the Lord would use this for His glory, giving us opportunities to share His goodness.

 After I posted Bill’s update Wednesday night our time, his wife Kalma responded by email at 3:09 PM CST.
 She would share my post about Bill with Clay.
 I don’t know if he read it.
 Kalma found him at 3:30 P.M. and he had died.
 Clay had his aortic heart valve replaced twice–one at 30 and then at 50, but he swam everyday and was in good shape.
 He still had his hearty laugh.

 My heart’s prayer is that for all of the burdens he felt for Bill, that heavy weight on his heart, that he reached out to the Lord in his prayers for Bill and claimed God’s fullness for him, too.
 He is my brother; I love him.
 Our mother died July 21,1997, so I picture them in heaven rejoicing right now where there is no pain.